Gyroscope Precession and Hidden Reactions: A Step-by-Step Guide

 $$F_{\text{net, horizontal}} = \vec{F}_{\text{precession, 1}} + \vec{F}_{\text{precession, 2}} = 0$$

-Because these horizontal forces naturally cancel out to zero at every point in the orbit, the system creates its own internal horizontal equilibrium.
-The central vertical rod does not act as a horizontal anchor or constraint to keep the machine from wobbling; rather, it serves exclusively as a low-friction linear guide to track the unconstrained vertical mobility ($z$-axis) of the system.
-This dual-gyro symmetry ensures that the horizontal mechanics map directly and flawlessly onto a free-floating aerospace or zero-gravity environment.
+Because these horizontal vectors resolve to zero internally, the central guide rod does not function as a horizontal anchor or structural constraint.
+It serves exclusively as a low-friction linear guide tracking the unconstrained vertical mobility ($z$-axis) of the system, matching free-floating zero-gravity boundary conditions.

-To prove that the vertical equilibrium of the system is dictated purely by active gyroscopic momentum rather than mechanical friction or binding, we map the generalized coordinates of the machine using Lagrangian Mechanics ($L = T - V$), evaluating vertical displacement ($\Delta z$) against the calibrated compression spring ($k$) positioned under the hub.
+To isolate active gyroscopic momentum from mechanical constraints, we map the generalized coordinates of the apparatus using Lagrangian Mechanics ($L = T - V$), measuring vertical displacement ($\Delta z$) against the spring constant ($k$).

 Test B: The Newtonian Control Baseline (Non-Spinning, $L = 0$)

-As manual torque is applied by pushing the wood arm, the conservation of generalized momentum forces a direct coordinate coupling.
-Because there is no internal gyroscopic counter-force, the system follows standard Newtonian mechanics: the hub plunges downward, slanting the tracking line and compressing the spring scale:
+Upon application of manual torque, conservation of generalized momentum forces a coordinate coupling.
+Lacking internal gyroscopic counter-forces, the system satisfies classic Newtonian mechanics: the central hub plunges downward, causing the tracking line to slant downward and compress the spring scale:

 $$\Delta z_{\text{Test B}} < 0 \quad \text{where} \quad F_{\text{downward}} = -k\Delta z$$

-Conclusion of Test B: This run mathematically proves that the vertical pathway along the central rod is completely free, unblocked, and highly responsive to downward forces.
+Conclusion of Test B: This baseline mathematically establishes that the vertical coordinate pathway is fully unconstrained and responsive to downward mechanics.

 Test A: The Gyroscopic Precession Test (Active Spin, $L \gg 0$)

-When the flywheels are spun to extreme velocity ($\omega_s \gg 0$), the massive angular momentum fundamentally shifts the system's equations of motion.
-An identical manual horizontal force is applied to the wood arm, generating the exact same input torque as Test B.
+With flywheels operating at extreme velocity ($\omega_s \gg 0$), the scale of the angular momentum tensor alters the system's equations of motion.
+An identical manual horizontal force is applied, generating a matching input torque profile to Test B.

 $$\Delta z_{\text{Test A}} = 0 \quad \text{implying} \quad \ddot{z} = 0$$

-Because every physical component, constraint length, and manual input force is identical to Test B, keeping the tracking line level proves that internal gyroscopic precession actively counteracts the Newtonian reaction vector without utilizing an external vertical support.
+Because all physical constraints and manual input profiles are identical to Test B, the maintenance of a level tracking line proves that internal gyroscopic precession fully counterbalances the Newtonian reaction vector without utilizing external vertical support structures.

-While an operational aerospace vehicle achieves this via an automated electrical motor pulse cycle, the experimental prototype demonstrates the exact same physics via a manual Pulsed Torque Impulse.
-By rapidly imparting a manual push to the wood arm and immediately ceasing the force at the peak of the gyros' upward precessional orbit, we break the cycle:
+The experimental prototype demonstrates this mechanics via a manual Pulsed Torque Impulse.
+By rapidly imparting a manual push to the sweep arm and ceasing the force at the peak of the gyros' upward and outward precessional orbit, the system state transitions through two discrete phases:

-1. Impulse ON: Generates the horizontal torque that drives the gyroscopic precession, forcing the heavy flywheels into their upward orbit and generating internal vertical momentum.
+1. Impulse ON: Drives horizontal torque, forcing the flywheels into an upward and outward orbit and accumulating internal vertical momentum.

-2. Impulse OFF: Ceasing the manual input force causes the horizontal precession velocity to drop ($\vec{\Omega} \rightarrow 0$), instantly collapsing the internal centripetal constraint—mirroring the exact moment the lasso string is released in the rock experiment.
+2. Impulse OFF: Ceasing the manual input forces the horizontal precession velocity to drop ($\vec{\Omega} \rightarrow 0$), instantly collapsing the internal centripetal constraint.

 $$\vec{v}_z = \vec{\Omega} \times \vec{r}$$